HackYourFutureBelgium/Intro-to-Digital/Step5/index.md

 5. Submit your CodePen page link

-    Submit the link to your CodePen page in Step 5 on the HYF student portal.
+    Submit your CodePen page link under Step 5 in the Canvas titled **Submit your tasks** in the `#intro-to-digital` channel.

 `💡 Tip` Your work is not judged on aesthetics in this project.
 We are interested in code correctness and specification compliance.